Sacusa/MoCha/README.md

 1. __The SP could not be loaded in a single cycle__: This necessitated that the LSP signal be made two bits.
 If MSB is 1, then load is enabled, otherwise disabled.
 If LSB is 0, the lower order byte is being loaded.
 If LSB is 1, the higher order byte is being loaded.

 1. __The SP could only put one byte onto the bus__: This necessitated that the ESP signal be made two bits.
 If MSB is 1, then SP's output is enabled, otherwise disabled.
 If LSB is 0, the lower order byte is enabled.
 If LSB is 1, the higher order byte is enabled.

+The instructions that were modified, and the modifications made, are as follows:

+1. __LOD__: The higher order byte of MR is now loaded with the value of BR, while the lower order byte is loaded with the value of AR.

+1. __STR__: *Same as for LOD.*

 ## 3. Glossary